zendesk/prop/README.md

 ## Optional configuration

-You can add optional configuration to a prop and retrieve it using `Prop.handles[:foo]`:
+You can add optional configuration to a prop and retrieve it using `Prop.configurations[:foo]`:

 ```ruby
 Prop.configure(:api_query, :threshold => 10, :interval => 1.minute, :category => :api)